nkzttt/koa_template/README.md

 - `npm start` - It builds source for production.
 - `npm run dev` - It launches server for development.

+## protocol
+if env variable is `production`, please access to `https:` protocol, because it is used http2.
+and if env variable is `development` please access to `http:` protocol.

 ## modules
 - view - ect
 - css - stylus